 Each Pass Should Be Perpendicular To The Last

-This guarantees you’ll have a great cover and not miss any areas.
-Circular motions won’t cover nearly enough surface area and you catch be guaranteed to get all the headlight lens covered.
+This guarantees you’ll have great cover and won't miss any areas.
+Circular motions won’t cover nearly enough surface area and you can't guarantee to get all the headlight lens covered.

 Take Your Time.
 Do Not Rush

-The fastest way to ruin your headlight glass is to rush your sanding step.
+The fastest way to ruin your headlight glass is to rush your sanding.
 Many of us have wanted to just rub a few times on each pass.
 This is not a good way to ensure your headlights will be their brightest.

 So, take your time and make sure each grain size of sandpaper is used over the whole area of the headlight glass.
-If you have to make a second pass, that’s perfectly fine, just be sure to do it perpendicular to the last pass.
+If you have to make a second pass, that’s fine, just do it perpendicular to the last pass.
 But take your time and inspect it often.